 Product specifications with a “draft status” which are reviewed and in a “final state” are to be submitted to the IALA Domain Administrator.
 After a final approval from the Field Manager the IALA Domain Administrator will submit the request to IHO using the Registry web interface.
 The process for submitting proposals for the registration of Product Specifications is illustrated in Figure 3.

-Process for submitting proposals for the registration of Product Specifications
+Process for submitting proposals for the registration of Product Specifications the quality of this fig is much inferior to the table version in fig 4.
+Could the original table be used in fig 3 to improve quality?
+Who has the original

 Submission of Proposals